agurtovoy/take-home-maca/README.md

 - Poor unit tests and stories coverage
 - Hard-coded UI theme, missing light mode support
 - Tons of unsuppressed dev dependency warnings (mostly coming from Storybook)
+- REST API is a hack that I threw together in about an hour after discovering that the GraphQL endpoint became unresponsive
+- Some flickering surfaced after the switch from GraphQL to REST